Yiaaaaa/Predicting-5G-Users-An-Artificial-Intelligence-Approach/README.md

-# Title: Predicting 5G Users: An Artificial Intelligence Approach
+# Predicting 5G Users: An Artificial Intelligence Approach

 ## Abstract:

 This project aims to explore and solve real-life problems using artificial intelligence (AI) techniques implemented in the Python programming environment.
-The task at hand is to predict whether a given sample belongs to a 5G user based on user demographics, communication-related data (such as usage patterns, tariff information, and regional data), and a variety of features.
+The model is based on 80,000 records and 60 features to predict whether a given sample belongs to a 5G user.
 The project involves training and comparing multiple AI models and analyzing their performance using the Area Under the Curve (AUC) evaluation metric.
-The final deliverables include the source code and a comprehensive report summarizing the analysis and findings.

 ## Introduction:

-The rapid growth of 5G technology has resulted in a significant increase in the number of 5G users worldwide.
-For telecommunication service providers, accurately identifying potential 5G users and understanding their characteristics is crucial for targeted marketing campaigns.
-This project aims to leverage AI algorithms to predict 5G users based on various user attributes and communication-related data.
+The rapid growth of 5G technology has resulted in a significant increase in the number of 5G users worldwide.This project aims to leverage AI algorithms to predict 5G users based on data related to various user-related features.

 ## Methods:

 1. Data Preprocessing: The dataset, consisting of 60 fields, including categorical and numerical features, is first preprocessed to handle missing values, encode categorical variables, and normalize numerical features.
 2. Feature Selection: Relevant features are selected to enhance the models' predictive performance and reduce computational complexity.
-3. Model Training: At least two AI algorithms, such as logistic regression, decision trees, or neural networks, are implemented and trained on the preprocessed dataset.
+3. Model Training: Five algorithms (Logistic Regression, Decision Trees, Random Forest, Neural Networks, LightGBM) are trained on the preprocessed dataset.
 4. Model Evaluation: The trained models are evaluated using the AUC metric to assess their performance in predicting 5G users.
 5. Model Comparison and Analysis: The results obtained from different models are compared and analyzed to identify the most effective approach.

 ## Results and Discussion:

-The experimental results demonstrate the effectiveness of the implemented AI models in predicting 5G users.
-The AUC scores indicate the models' predictive capabilities, with higher scores indicating better performance.
-The report discusses the strengths and limitations of each model, provides insights into the dataset's characteristics, and explores potential areas for improvement.
+Result: The experimental results indicate that the implemented AI model, Random Forest, performs well in predicting 5G users.
+It has a higher AUC value and is more suitable for modeling in this experiment.

+Discussion: There are some areas for optimization:

+Feature selection: By filtering the features and retaining those that are more important for the classification task, it is possible to improve the accuracy and generalization ability of the model.

+Parameter tuning: By adjusting the hyperparameters of the model, such as learning rate, tree depth, minimum samples for node splitting, etc., it is possible to improve the performance of the model.

+Using ensemble methods: It is possible to improve the accuracy and robustness of the model by integrating multiple models through methods such as voting, averaging, or stacking.

 ## Conclusion:

-This project successfully addresses the task of predicting 5G users using AI techniques.
-By leveraging user demographics and communication-related data, accurate predictions can be made to identify potential 5G users.
-The report concludes with suggestions for future enhancements and highlights the significance of AI in solving real-life problems.
+The project successfully utilized AI technology to predict 5G users.
+By leveraging relevant data and conducting accurate predictions, potential 5G users were identified.